Introduction to Data AnalysisPSY002

 On successful completion of this subject, students will be able to:

 a.
-Evaluate how values and attitudes influence both our own and the community’s responses to AOD issues.
+Discuss how values and attitudes influence both our own and our community’s responses to AOD issues.

 b.
-Articulate historical, social, cultural, and political constructions of drug use and how they influence policy.
+Discuss historical, social, cultural and political constructions of drug use and how this affects policy

 c.
-Investigate theories of drug use and addiction, risk and protective factors, and socio-economic impacts for individuals, their families/carers, and the community.
+Discuss theories of drug use in Australia, its associated problems and the socio-economic impact for individuals, their families/carers, and the community

 d.
-Assess psychoactive substances, methods of classification and their effect on individual physiology and behaviour.
+Describe various psychoactive drugs and their effects on individual physiology and behaviour

 f.
-Formulate strategies for strengthening early intervention and prevention approaches to harmful AOD use from an individual and community perspective.
+Discuss strategies for strengthening early intervention and prevention approaches to harmful AOD use from an individual and community perspective

 Assessment method:Can include a combination of essays, literature reviews, oral presentations, poster presentations, executive summaries, and invigilated exams in the exam period.